Microwave ovens are one of the most used appliances in the home. Here are 7 microwave care tips to help keep your microwave working well.

 Keep it clean.

 It’s important to keep microwave ovens clean.
 When splattered food particles on the interior walls absorb energy, they can cause permanent burn spots.

-You can use warm water and soap or an appliance cleaner like this one to remove splattered particles.
+You can use warm water and soap or an appliance cleaner to remove splattered particles.

-You can solve many common problems with microwave ovens with touch-up paint and by replacing turntables, light bulbs, charcoal filters and more.
-With your microwave model number, head here.
+You can solve many common problems with touch-up paint and by replacing microwave parts such as turntables, light bulbs, charcoal filters and more.

 Given that microwave ovens have high-voltage components, it is not recommended that you attempt repair to the control board or other internal components.
 High-voltage capacitors may retain a charge, even after they are turned off.
 Only experienced professionals should dissemble and attempt repair on internal components.
 We’re not exaggerating.
 Serious injury or death may result.
 Watch out!

 However, you can still learn about what’s likely wrong with your microwave so that you’ll be better prepared to discuss with your repair professional.
-RepairClinic’s troubleshooting and repair help guide offers help information on the likely cause of its problems as well as the recommended part(s) for your machine.
-Have your model number ready and head here.
+RepairClinic’s troubleshooting and repair help guide offers helpful information on the likely cause of its problems as well as the recommended part(s) for your machine.
+Have your model number ready and head the microwave repair help section.